 Don’t Pull Everything Out

 This is going to sound very weird, but don’t pull everything out.
 If you are home with all of your family the last thing you want to do is make your home crazier!
-In this situation I would recommend decluttering one small area at a time.
+In this situation, I would recommend decluttering one small area at a time.

 If you become sidetracked and can’t finish the project then it will be harder to get around the mess.

 See if you can live without these items.
 The good news is if you need something you can go grab it.
 If you realize you don’t need it then once the donation places reopen you can safely get rid of the items.

 If you do have extra time, spend it seeing what really fits.
-Declutter everything that is never worn or ill fitting.
+Declutter everything that is never worn or ill-fitting.
 Why hold onto clothes that you will never wear?

-With everyone home this is a great opportunity to analyze what my kids are actually playing with.
+With everyone home, this is a great opportunity to analyze what my kids are actually playing with.
 We have toys that never get any play time and that is what I will be focusing on.

-Setting a few rules can help you to stay clutter free.
-Anther great way to check if your children really want something is to take it out of circulation and see if they notice.
+Setting a few rules can help you to stay clutter-free.
+Another great way to check if your children really want something is to take it out of circulation and see if they notice.

 A lot of people think the more toys you have the better and more for the kids to play with.
 I would like to debunk this myth.
 Just because you have more toys does not mean your kids will play with them.

 Declutter The Garage

 My husband is now home more often and it has been a great time for us to declutter the garage.
 Start by getting rid of the obvious items.
 Things that are broken or never used.

 This is also a great time to look around your house and see if there are any projects that can be done.

 Keep the bedroom as a calm quiet place where you can hide out (if you need to).
 Figure out exactly what you need in your bedroom and move everything else out.

-Believe me you are going to want a place to escape to!
+Believe me, you are going to want a place to escape to!